BrendaMichelle/js-dom-mini-challenge/README.md

 Grab array from data.js and display each using forEach and helper function just written to create li elements.

+(Just realized that this code isn't super reusable since I append specifically to the animals ul element inside of the addAnimal function...could be abstracted more!)

 ```

 **NOTE**: The `data-id` attribute is a custom property known as a "dataset attribute".
 They're useful for adding additional data to the DOM that doesn't have any effect on CSS of what the user sees - they're purely meant as tools for Javascript developers.
 We'll use this `data-id` attribute in the next deliverable.